WeblateOrg/weblate/docs/admin/config.rst

 .. warning::

-    If you are going to change value of setting, it is advisable to clean the cache as the key information is cached for seven days.
-This is not necessary for initial setup as nothing is cached if this feature is not configured.
+    Clean the cache if you change this setting, to clear info about its key is otherwise being cached for seven days.
+This does not apply for initial setup, as nothing is cached if this feature is not configured.

 .. seealso::